How Oracle Java Licensing works:

 - Analyze Application Configuration Files

-- Locate and review configuration files for each application, such as startup scripts, configuration XMLs, or properties files.
+- Locate and review each application’s configuration files, such as startup scripts, configuration XMLs, or properties files.

 - Look for references to Java runtime paths, Java home directories, or Java-specific settings that indicate the application is using Java.